Difference Between UTF-8 and UTF-16

 What is Utf-16?

 UTF-16 stands for the Union Transformation Format 16.
-The implementation of the one or two bytes of the 16-bits blocks to express each of the code points.
+The implementation of the one or two bytes of the 16-bit blocks to express each of the code points.
 In simple terms, for representation of each code point in the UTF-16 requires a minimum of up to 2 bytes.

 The variable length of the UTF-16 expresses about 1,112,064 code points.

-The UTF-16 file size comes twice the size of the UTF-8.
+The UTF-16 file size is twice the size of the UTF-8.
 Because of this, the UTF-16 is considered less efficient.
 The UTF-16 is not byte-oriented, and also it is not compatible with ASCII characters.

 The UTF-16 is the oldest encoding standard in the field of the Unicode series.
-The various application of the UTF-16 is the use in Microsoft Windows, JavaScript, and Java programming internally.
+The various application of UTF-16 is the use in Microsoft Windows, JavaScript, and Java programming internally.

 utf 16